pieterdesnerck/website/docs/area-guide.md

 is a wrapper-company owned by the University responsible for heat network infrastructure in Eddington and the energy centre on Burkitt Lane.
 Their responsibility ends before the Heat Interface Unit within each property.
 Consumer billing and much of the network's maintenance is subcontracted to [Vital Energi](#vital).

 [Vital Energi](https://www.vitalenergi.co.uk/){:name='vital'}
-provide customer billing services to Portal and Core, for Estate Management Charge and heat usage respectively.
+provide customer billing services to Portal and Core, for Estate Service Charge and heat usage respectively.
 They also run our energy centre and maintain our local heat network infrastructure as the current contract holder under Core.

 [Mears](https://www.mearsgroup.co.uk/){:name='mears'}
 are a national housing services operator.
 They provide estate management services around Eddington as the current contract holder under Portal.
 They also do property management for Lodge, and both of these work packages form part of a broader contract with the University outside of Eddington.